-An approved code of practice is a practical guide to achieving the standards of health, safety and welfare required under the WHS Act and the Work Health and Safety Regulations (the WHS Regulations).
+An approved code of practice provides practical guidance on how to achieve the standards of work health and safety required under the WHS Act and the Work Health and Safety Regulations (the WHS Regulations) and effective ways to identify and manage risks.

-A code of practice applies to anyone who has a duty of care in the circumstances described in the code.
-In most cases, following an approved code of practice would achieve compliance with the health and safety duties in the WHS Act, in relation to the subject matter of the code.
-Like regulations, codes of practice deal with particular issues and do not cover all hazards or risks that may arise.
+A code of practice can assist anyone who has a duty of care in the circumstances described in the code of practice.
+Following an approved code of practice will assist the duty holder to achieve compliance with the health and safety duties in the WHS Act and WHS Regulations, in relation to the subject matter of the code of practice.
+Like regulations, codes of practice deal with particular issues and may not cover all relevant hazards or risks.
 The health and safety duties require duty holders to consider all risks associated with work, not only those for which regulations and codes of practice exist.

-Codes of practice are admissible in court proceedings under the WHS Act and Regulations.
-Courts may regard a code of practice as evidence of what is known about a hazard, risk or control and may rely on the code in determining what is reasonably practicable in the circumstances to which the code relates.
+Codes of practice are admissible in court proceedings under the WHS Act and WHS Regulations.
+Courts may regard a code of practice as evidence of what is known about a hazard, risk, risk assessment or risk control and may rely on the code in determining what is reasonably practicable in the circumstances to which the code of practice relates.
+For further information see the Interpretive Guideline: The meaning of 'reasonably practicable'.

-Compliance with the WHS Act and Regulations may be achieved by following another method, such as a technical or an industry standard, if it provides an equivalent or higher standard of work health and safety than the code.
+Compliance with the WHS Act and WHS Regulations may be achieved by following another method if it provides an equivalent or higher standard of work health and safety than the code.